 In this post, we will go through why scuba diving makes you feel tired after diving.
 Let’s get started!

-Decompression stress is simply the stress on the body when the diver starts ascending from there dive.
+Decompression stress is simply the stress on the body when the diver starts ascending from their dive.
 It is important that divers manage to ascend to avoid excessive micro bubbles formation and decompression sickness.

 If a dive ascend is mismanaged you can get decompression sickness, and may feel sluggish, and a need to sleep after diving.

-The risk of decompression sickness increases deeper you dive.
+The risk of decompression sickness increases the deeper you dive.
 But it can occur after diving any depth.
 This is why it’s important to ascend to the surface slowly and gradually.

 The micro-bubbles, whilst essentially harmless in themselves, are believed to trigger an immune response in the body.
 The tail-end of that immune system cascade includes the release of histamine and then serotonin into the body.